 What was the Almohad Caliphate, you ask?
 Good question, and one I’ve answered elsewhere.
 But to spare you the click, and since it would be hard for us to continue this post without at least a basic understanding of who the Almohads were, here’s the short version.
 The Almohads formed in the early 12th century as a religious revival movement among a group of North African Berbers led by a preacher named Ibn Tumart.
 He taught his own variety of Islam that heavily emphasized the oneness of God and also, as it happens, stressed that Ibn Tumart himself was the Mahdi, Islam’s End Times redeemer figure.
 The former is the reason his followers became known as al-Muwahhidun, “the unitarians.”
 European Christians, who found Arabic either too difficult or too Muslim-y to bother speaking it properly, corrupted al-Muwahid, the singular form of al-Muwahhidun, into “Almohad.”
 Around the middle of the 12th century the Almohads defeated the dynasty ruling Iberia and North Africa, the Almoravids, and then filled the ensuing vacuum.

 By the late 12th century, the Almohads had supplanted the Almoravids as the dominant power in Iberia, and they were making life difficult for the Christian kingdoms there.
 They laid a major defeat on Alfonso VIII of Castile in 1195 at the Battle of Alarcos, which is sometimes called the “Disaster of Alarcos” without much exaggeration.
 Alarcos (you’ll find it in roughly the same spot on that map above) stopped Castile’s conquests in their tracks and cost the kingdom several castles and territories in the vicinity.
-More ominously for the Castilians, it left the Almohads a clear path to Toledo, with which they promptly…did nothing.
+More ominously for the Castilians, it gave the Almohads a clear path to Toledo, with which they promptly…did nothing.
 Almohad ruler Abu Yusuf Yaqub al-Mansur’s attention was mostly focused on North Africa, so he—and the Almohads in general—did not follow up on this decisive victory apart from a few minor raids that accomplished little.
 It wasn’t until 1211 that then-Almohad Caliph Muhammad al-Nasir thought “hey, why don’t we do some more conquering in al-Andalus?” and that brings us to today’s story.

 Unfortunately for Muhammad al-Nasir, by 1211 Castile had recovered from its massive defeat 16 years earlier.
 When the Almohads refocused on al-Andalus, their first target was a Christian fortress called Salvatierra, which was embedded so far into Muslim territory that it was practically cut off from the rest of Christian Iberia.
 Alfonso opted not to defend it because of that geography, and so it was easily picked off by the Almohads.
 But the following year Alfonso put together an army that included forces from Navarre, Aragon, Portugal, and several independent Christian military orders.
 He led this army out against the Muslims in late June/early July, and they managed to make Alarcos a distant memory.